ChuanyuXue/udp-latency/README.md

 ## Dynamic adaption (--dyna)

 ⚠️  This method will slightly damage the periodicity.
-(Slight jitter contains in this additional bandwidth optimization)
+(Small jitter contains with this additional bandwidth optimization)

 Due to the processing delay is non-deterministic on normal operation systems as following figure, it is possible that the sending frequency is significantly slower than the expectation.